bhattsameer/bhattsameer.github.io/_posts/2021/2021-02-21-client-side-encryption-bypass-part-3.markdown

   },
 ```

-5. Since the response is encrypted, let's create a logic to handle the response which decrypts the parameter at run-time.
+ E. Since the response is encrypted, let's create a logic to handle the response which decrypts the parameter at run-time.
  From the original code-block:
  a.) **Encryption Method**: CryptoJS.AES.decrypt(JSON.stringify(res), mykey, {format: CryptoJSAesJson}).toString(CryptoJS.enc.Utf8);
   i.)
 JSON.stringify(res) => encrypted_response_data